-On July 22, 2012, our management committed to a plan to eliminate and restructure selected practice areas, better align staffing levels with our revenue, and reduce selling, general and administrative costs.
-In connection with this plan, we are eliminating our Chemicals practice and we are closing our Middle East operations.
-These restructuring actions, along with the repositioning of other select underperforming practice areas in connection with this restructuring plan, will result in the reduction of approximately 55 consulting positions.
-Commensurate with these consulting staff reductions, we are also taking significant actions to lower our selling, general and administrative costs by reducing our administrative staff, eliminating excess office space capacity, better rationalizing remaining office space, and lowering administrative spending, particularly related to outside contractors and professional fees.
-We have begun these actions and expect that a majority of them will be completed during the third and fourth quarters of fiscal 2012.
-We expect to record a restructuring charge in the approximate range of \$3.5 million to \$4.5 million in the third quarter of fiscal 2012 related to termination benefits, facility-related charges, asset write-downs and other potential charges.
+On July 22, 2012, our management committed to a plan to eliminate and restructure selected practice areas and reduce selling, general and administrative costs.
+In connection with this plan, we eliminated our Chemicals practice and closed our Middle East operations.
+These restructuring actions, along with the repositioning of other select underperforming practice areas resulted in the reduction of more than 60 consulting positions.
+Commensurate with these consulting staff reductions, we also took significant actions to lower our selling, general and administrative costs by reducing our administrative staff, eliminating excess office space capacity, better rationalizing remaining office space, and lowering administrative spending, particularly related to outside contractors and professional fees.
+The majority of these actions were completed during the third quarter of fiscal 2012, and we recorded a restructuring charge of \$4.4 million in the third quarter of fiscal 2012 related to termination benefits, facility-related charges, asset write-downs and other probable charges.
+We expect that the remaining actions under this restructuring plan will be completed during fourth quarter of fiscal 2012 and we cannot yet reasonably estimate the charge we may incur in the fourth quarter of fiscal 2012 to complete these actions.